-First and foremost when you begin to set up the Saris SuperClamp EX-2 be mindful of the weight of the rack, 35lb.
+First and foremost when you begin to set up the Saris SuperClamp 2 be mindful of the weight of the rack, 35lb.
 Especially when first moving it around in the box.

 Once out of the box, the SuperClamp from start to finish took me less than 20 minutes to assemble with only a couple additional tools needed.
-(An adjustable wrench able to handle 19mm and 17mm)
+(An adjustable wrench able to handle 19mm and 17mm).
+This can be assembled solo or with a second set of hands.

 Oh and don’t forget about the reflective wheel trays if leaving your bike on overnight.
 A nice touch for driving on empty mountain roads or even in the city.